 You shelled out money to have a functional hardscape installed in your yard, and you want it to last for as long as possible.
 But, how long does hardscape last in your Western North Carolina yard?

 When you hire trusted professionals to hardscape your property, you’ll most likely be able to enjoy your hardscaping for as long as you enjoy your home.
 How long your hardscape lasts primarily depends on the quality of work and expertise of the company installing it.

 However, the type of hardscaping can also play a role.
 For instance, a retaining wall built to hold soil behind it may wear over time, depending on pressure from water, soil movement, etc. A stone pathway, though, should last for the long haul if appropriately constructed and routinely maintained.

 Western North Carolina weather and natural landscape can also affect how long your hardscape remains intact.
 Most commonly, a tree root could cause your stone pathway or paved driveway to crack or pull up from the ground.
 Snow and ice that’s not cleared away can also cause cracks from stress.
-The area’s periods of rain can cause flooding and erosion, which can harm hardscaping if you don’t yet have stormwater and erosion control strategies put in place on your property.

 Should I Get Insurance for My Hardscape?

 Some homeowners’ insurance policies have provisions to cover landscaping and hardscaping from specific hazards, like hail or wind damage.
 However, they don’t usually protect your hardscaped elements from damage caused by improper installation or maintenance or regular wear and tear.
 Other policies don’t cover landscaping at all.